South District, Delhi

 List of Tehsils in South District

 South District is divided into 3 Tehsils for administrative and revenue purposes.
 In total, there are 18 villages under these tehsils.
-The table below lists each tehsil along with village count and geographical area.
+The table below lists each tehsil along with village count and area.

 Population of South District

-As per the Census 2011, South District has a total population of 27,31,929 people, consisting of 14,67,428 males and 12,64,501 females.
-There are 5,74,133 households in the district with an average population density of 11,060 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, South District had a population of 27,31,929 people living in 5,74,133 households.
+The population comprised 14,67,428 males and 12,64,501 females, with an average population density of 11,060 people per km².
+The table below provides a rural-urban comparison of these statistics.

-| Particulars | Total | Rural | Urban |
+| Category | Total | Rural | Urban |

 |---|---|---|---|